ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note to RFC Editor: In {{rekeying-scheme-0}}, please replace "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 * 'mgt_key_material', encoded as a CBOR byte string and containing the specific administrative keying material that the joining node requires in order to participate in the group rekeying process performed by the KDC.
 This parameter MUST NOT be present if the 'rekeying_scheme' parameter is not present and the application profile does not specify a default group rekeying scheme to use in the group.
-Some simple rekeying scheme may not require specific administrative keying material to be provided, e.g., the basic "Point-to-Point" group rekeying scheme (see {{point-to-point-rekeying}}).
+Some simple rekeying schemes may not require specific administrative keying material to be provided, e.g., the basic "Point-to-Point" group rekeying scheme (see {{point-to-point-rekeying}}).

    In more advanced group rekeying schemes, the administrative keying material can be composed of multiple keys organized, for instance, into a logical tree hierarchy, whose root key is the only administrative key shared by all the group members.
 In such a case, each group member is exclusively associated with one leaf key in the hierarchy, and stores only the administrative keys from the associated leaf key all the way up along the path to the root key.
 That is, different group members can be provided with a different subset of the overall administrative keying material.